Carlsbad Caverns, New Mexico Facts and Tips

 - The Visitor Center opens at 8:00am, with the Natural Entrance opening at 8:30am,.
 I’d arrive before then to be towards the front of the line to purchase tickets.
 Then allow the first round of visitors to enter so that you can take pictures with few other visitors in the way.

-- Take the Natural Entrance in, and the elevator out.
+- Take the Natural Entrance into the caverns, and the elevator out.
 The winding entrance is a stunning way to enter and shouldn’t be missed.

-- Passes are $10/person.
+- Passes are $15/person.
 There are options for ranger guided tours to add on to your ticket

 - The rented audio devices are okay.
 Quite frankly, listening to it all became excessive fairly quickly.
 I’d suggest reading the general information beforehand to learn about it